You live in a place that can only appear in the most beautiful dreams. The world is perfect, all is well, everyone is happy...

 - The Other World in Coraline.
 It seems like a perfect fantasy world, but that's just an illusion meant to entice Coraline into staying long enough to be devoured.

 - The world of Sugar Rush in Wreck-It Ralph.
-This Crapsaccharine World is full of sugar... too bad all its inhabitants apart from Vanellope are jerks.
+This Crapsaccharine World is full of sugar... too bad all its inhabitants apart from Vanellope are jerks and the King is outright evil, and his machinations are a major reason why the other inhabitants are jerks.
 Plus, all the sweetness Tastes Like Diabetes.

 - The King and the Mockingbird: The kingdom of Tackycardie is very luxurious and pretty, with lots of art.
 But why is the king the only one to appear on the paintings?
 Because nobody but him is happy.
 His people hate his dictatorship, and most of them live under the kingdom in a sombre town where they can't even see the sun.
 It is a utopia for the king only.